-Last updated in December 2012
+Last updated in July 2014

 Relations between Burundi and Germany are friendly and date back to the German Reich’s colonial presence there (1896-1916).
-Germany was one of Burundi’s first development cooperation partners after the country gained independence in 1962.
-Germany enjoys a good reputation there because of its significant contributions to the country’s development.
+Germany was one of Burundi’s first development cooperation partners after the country gained independence in 1962 and enjoys a good reputation there because of its significant contributions to the country’s development.
 Many years of political instability in Burundi led to a cooling of relations with Germany after 1993.
 The German Embassy in Bujumbura had to be closed for security reasons in December 1999.
 Following a significant improvement in the security situation in the wake of the 2005 elections, it was reopened in 2006.

-Resumed in 2002, development cooperation focuses on the issues of water supply, water management and sanitation.
+Resumed in 2002, development cooperation focuses on the water supply, water management and sanitation sector.
 In the medium term, the ongoing measures to ensure peace and reintegrate refugees and ex-combatants will continue, as will reproductive health policies and efforts to combat HIV/AIDS.
 The first phase of development cooperation was designed to support the country’s political renewal by rapidly implementing such measures, thus providing tangible evidence of a peace dividend.
 Measures to reintegrate returning refugees have since been greatly expanded.
 2008 saw the launch of a new project to support Burundi’s police force in its efforts to improve public security in the country.

-Cultural relations are low-key, having suffered severely since 1993 as a result of the country’s civil war.
-In 2012, a series of cultural and other events were held, principally a nationwide German Film Week that drew considerable attention.
-German teaching was resumed at the beginning of 2012, after an approximately one-year break.
-One Burundian school participates in the ‘Schools: Partners for the Future’ (PASCH) initiative.
+Cultural relations have suffered severely since 1993 as a result of the country’s civil war.
+In 2012, a series of cultural and other events were held in Burundi, principally a nationwide German Film Week that drew considerable attention.
+The positive response to the event led to the German Film Week being held again in autumn 2013.
+German teaching was resumed at the beginning of 2012, after being interrupted for about a year.
+One Burundian school participates in the Schools: Partners for the Future (PASCH) initiative that is designed to promote the German language.
 A German-Burundian friendship society was founded in Bujumbura in 1987.